JoshTG/polta/README.md

 ## Installation
 Currently, `polta` can be accessed only by cloning this repository, building the package via `poetry`, and importing the wheel into your project.

-Future state will include an official `PyPi` package.
+A future state will include an official `PyPi` package.

 ## Usage